abijeet-dhillon/swe_capstone_project/docs/config_management.md

 ### Notes

 - Consent is stored locally in `data/app.db` via `UserConfigManager`; prompts are skipped once stored.
+Both LLM consent and data-access consent are persisted per user.
 - `--zip-file` updates the last-used zip path for that user but does not move files.
 - Use `--llm-consent yes|no` on `--update` to flip your preference without re-prompting.